bstaton1/KuskoHarvEst/README.md

 <p align="center">
   <img src="man/figures/readme-screenshots/help-instructions.png" width="300"/>
 </p>
+The key documentation for all users is labeled "General Instructions" and "How To".
+Further documentation is accessible here for users interested in learning about how the code framework operates, which quality assurance checks are performed on the interview data, and how to generate content (tables and figures) for the end-of-season final report.

-Additionally, there are example data files to illustrate precisely how the individual raw data files should be formatted.
+Additionally, users can find example data files to illustrate precisely how the individual raw data files should be formatted.
 These are accessible through this menu in the 'KuskoHarvEst' help tool:

 <p align="center">
   <img src="man/figures/readme-screenshots/help-data.png" width="300"/>
 </p>

-Users new to in-season Kuskokwim River subsistence harvest monitoring and estimation are advised to read the Staton (2018) report -- it details the data collection and analytical methods.
-This is accessible by clicking the link in this section of the 'KuskoHarvest' help tool:
+Users new to in-season Kuskokwim River subsistence harvest monitoring and estimation are advised to read the Staton (2018) report - it details the data collection and analytical methods.
+This is accessible by clicking the link in this section of the 'KuskoHarvEst' help tool:

 <p align="center">
   <img src="man/figures/readme-screenshots/help-report.png" width="600"/>
 </p>
+## Contact

+If users are uncertain with how to properly use an aspect of the tool and cannot find the answer in the documentation, they are encouraged to contact the developer of the software: Ben Staton (<bstaton.qes@gmail.com>).

+The developer should also be contacted in the event of a major change to the sampling protocol.
+'KuskoHarvEst' relies on specific sampling characteristics (specifically, that sampling is conducted similarly to the 2016-2021 seasons) and some sampling changes may lead to incompatibility with 'KuskoHarvEst' or cause it to produce unreliable output.

 ## Acknowledgements

 Several people provided valuable feedback on the functionality included in this package, in alphabetical order they are: B. Bechtol, G. Decossas, J. Esquible, D. Lowrey, J. Spaeder, K. Russell, and K. Whitworth.
 L. Coggins co-developed the statistical foundations of the harvest/effort estimators with B. Staton starting in 2016, with earlier work done in 2015.
 The graphic of the fisher in the 'KuskoHarvEst' package logo was created by N. Tamburello.

 This package is totally reliant on [RStudio Desktop](https://www.rstudio.com/products/rstudio/), [Rmarkdown](https://rmarkdown.rstudio.com/), and [Shiny](https://shiny.rstudio.com/) to do its job.
-The software developers are owed gratitude for making the construction of intuitive workflows like those contained in 'KuskoHarvEst' possible.
+The developers of these  free software products are owed gratitude for making the construction of intuitive workflows like those contained in 'KuskoHarvEst' possible.

 Funding for the development of this package was provided by the Kuskokwim River Inter-Tribal Fish Commission, administered by the Bering Sea Fisherman's Association through grant #AC-2101 to Quantitative Ecological Services, LLC for the project period January and October, 2021.
-The initial development of the statistical and reporting framework, off of which 'KuskoHarvEst' is based, was funded by the U.S. Fish and Wildlife Service through a Pathways Position during the summers of 2016 - 2018.
+The initial development of the statistical and reporting framework, off of which 'KuskoHarvEst' is based, was funded by the U.S. Fish and Wildlife Service through a Pathways Position during the summers of 2016-2018.